 Editor's Note: the Almanac includes the following as folklore - not history.
 Although some elements of the story may indeed be historical fact, we offer these stories as a part of the cultural fabric of Los Angeles County.

 Legend has it that a monster lived in Elizabeth Lake (17 miles west of Palmdale on Elizabeth Lake Road).
-It was said of old that the Devil himself created the lake and kept one of his pets in it.
-The stories go as far back as the 1830s when Don Pedro Carrillo abandoned a ranch on the lakeshore after a mysterious fire.
-He complained of the La Laguna del Diablo.
-In 1855, Americans settlers tried moving into the area but later abandoned it claiming that it was haunted.
-Not long afterward, Don Chico Lopez and two other men claimed to witness the ascension of a huge monster with bat-like wings from the lake.
-Lopez also abandoned his lakeside ranch, selling out at a loss.
+Stories supposedly told by early Spanish settlers stated that the Devil himself created the lake and kept one of his pets in it.
+One of the first recorded stories came from the 1830s when Don Pedro Carrillo abandoned a ranch on the lakeshore after buildings on the property were destroyed by a mysterious fire.
+He complained of the La Laguna del Diablo (as it was named prior to 1834).
+In 1855, Americans settlers tried moving into the area but later abandoned it complaining of disturbing and unnatural noises and sightings at night.
+Not long afterward, rancher Don Chico Lopez, range boss Chico Vasquez and Don Guillermo Mentiroso claimed to witness at the lake “a huge monster, larger than the greatest whale, with enormous bat-like wings….
+It would roar and splash the water with what appeared to be great flippers or legs.”
+Lopez also abandoned his lakeside ranch.
 He claimed that his livestock were quickly disappearing.
-Rancher Miguel Leonis, who later acquired the lands, also claimed to sight a griffin-like creature over the lake.
-In 1886, yet another rancher, Don Felipe Rivera, claimed to see a beast over the lake.
-There have been no similar sightings reported since the 1880s.
+In 1886, another rancher, Don Felipe Rivera, claimed to see a beast over the lake.
+Rancher Miguel Leonis, who later acquired the lands and also reported that he was losing livestock, also claimed an encounter with a griffin-like creature over the lake.
+He further claimed to have inflicted injury on it and perhaps driven it away from the area.